Above photo: Half Dome from Glacier Point at Yosemite National Park

 An easy road trip takes you from a world-class city to a top national park.

 Food for thought: You’d need more than 13 years to visit every restaurant in San Francisco, even if you booked a table somewhere different every night.
-Great food is one of the many reasons to visit the City by the Bay, but after you’ve eaten your fill, walked across the Golden Gate Bridge, toured Alcatraz, shot selfies with the Painted Ladies, shopped at Union Square and neighborhood boutiques and stood on the edge of the continent, maybe you’re ready for something different.
+Great food is one of the many reasons to visit the City by the Bay, but after you’ve eaten your fill, walked across the Golden Gate Bridge, toured Alcatraz, taken selfies with the Painted Ladies, shopped at Union Square and neighbourhood boutiques and stood on the edge of the continent, maybe you’re ready for something different.

 How about a road trip?

 The grandeur of Yosemite National Park lies 290 kilometres east of the city.
 The four-hour drive to the Big Oak Flat entrance on Highway 120 takes you past kilometres of almond and fruit trees, with plenty of farm stands selling fresh produce along the road.
 Or, aim for the park’s Arch Rock entrance on Highway 140 and you pass through Mariposa, the southernmost of the historic California Gold Rush towns.

 Both routes bring you to Yosemite, some 3,028 square kilometres of breathtaking wilderness in the Sierra Nevada Mountains, a soul-restoring place of massive granite cliffs, towering waterfalls and giant sequoia trees.
 Over a century ago, the writer and naturalist John Muir described Yosemite as “by far the grandest of all the special temples of nature I was ever permitted to enter.”